lsunsi/markovjs/README.md

 *sets up the game for the learning environment*

 It takes the game **implementation** as its first argument and the game **initial state** as the second one.
-This initial game state is gonna be considered for all game simulations and can only be changed by calling this method again.
+This initial game state will be used in all game simulations and can only be changed by calling this method again.

 The game implementation should be implemented by you following this interface: